 American Shorthairs are known for their gentle expressions.
-They come in more than eighty different colors and patterns, including calico, tabby and all white.
+They come in at least 80 different colors and patterns, including calico, tabby and all white.

 Male American Shorthairs can weigh up to 15 pounds, while females can get up to 12 pounds at maturity.
 They are known for having long life spans, and can live to be 20 years old with good care.